cdelgehier/oio-docs/doc/source/arch-design/services.rst

 - Very limited and static entries
 - CPU and network intensive
 - Must be deployed on 3 different servers
-- Recommanded to be deployed on high performance storage like SSD or NVMe
+- Recommended to be deployed on high performance storage like SSD or NVMe

 **META1**

-The meta1 directory stores for each container his meta2 adress.
+The meta1 directory stores for each container his meta2 address.
 The meta1 can manage several million of container.

 Key characteristics :